Always knowing when to

 - Apply protective fungicidal sprays to Apples, crabapples, and hawthorns susceptible to rust disease when these trees bloom.

 - Begin fertilizing annuals grown in pots.
 Fertilize about every two weeks.
-Use a fertilizer with a 3-1-2 ratio.
-Annuals don’t need a lot of phosphorus to bloom, and won’t bloom more with more phosphorus than they need.
+Use a fertilizer with a 3-1-2 ratio of N-P-K. Annuals don’t need a lot of phosphorus to bloom, and won’t bloom more with more phosphorus than they need.
 Always water the soil in your pots before fertilizing.

 - Prune early flowering shrubs, such as forsythia, viburnum, lilac, small magnolias, rhododendrons, and azaleas after blooms have faded.
 Don’t wait too long, however, or you’ll prune off next year’s blooms.
 Use July 4th as the cut-off date.